Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

-\paragraph{\SECstudentstatespace{} } Each turn is associated with a set $\mathbf{s}_t$ of \textit{state features} describing the state of the student and of the conversation at turn $t$.
+Each student turn is associated with a set $\mathbf{s}_t$ of \textit{state features} describing the state of the student and of the conversation at turn $t$.
 The state features are chosen from a set $\mathcal{S}$ of possible features.
 A feature in $\mathcal{S}$ could, for example, be `\texttt{the student is confused}' or `\texttt{the student made a computational mistake}'.
-We denote $\psi$ the abstract function that provides these features based on the dialog history and grounding.
-We approximate $\phi$ with a function $\widetilde{\phi}(\mathbf{i}_{n},\mathbf{s}_n) = \mathbf{i}_{n+1} \subseteq \mathcal{I}$. $\widetilde{\phi}$ depends on the student state features $\mathbf{s}_n$ and previous tutor intents $\mathbf{i}_{n}$.
-Our final conditional generation model is:
+We denote $\psi$ a classifier that provides these features based on the dialog history and grounding.
+Our intent selection function thus writes $\widetilde{\phi}(\mathbf{i}_{n},\mathbf{s}_n) = \mathbf{i}_{n+1} \subseteq \mathcal{I}$.
+As previously noted, $\widetilde{\phi}$ depends on the student state features $\mathbf{s}_n$ and previous tutor intents $\mathbf{i}_{n}$.
+Our final conditional generation model produces output:

 The Pedagogical Steering problem is caused by a misalignment between an LLM's goal and tutoring goals, and by LLMs' single- rather than multi-turn dimension.
-To steer the LLM towards a multi-turn pedagogical strategy, we introduce \name, an algorithm that dynamically updates the tutoring intents after every student utterance and prompts the LLM to follow them at the single-turn level.
+To steer the LLM towards a multi-turn pedagogical strategy, we introduce \name, an algorithm for the formalization (\ref{eq:formalism}) given in Section~\ref{sec:formalism}. \name\ dynamically updates the tutoring intents after every student utterance and prompts the LLM to follow them at the single-turn level.
+A visual representation of \name\ is presented in Figure~\ref{fig:main}.
+This algorithm is based on three sub-procedures: I. Student State Tracing, II.
+Tutor Intent Selection and III.
+Intent Dependent Steering.